 Often, physical conditions are exacerbated by underlying stress or anxiety.
 If you suffer from any of these conditions you may have noticed a pattern in your symptoms, often related to more demanding or stressful periods in your life.

 Hypnosis can help you identify these triggers and to stop them happening.

 Irritable Bowel Syndrome

-Irritable Bowel Syndrome, (IBS) is routinely treated with hypnosis, and is recommended as a treatment by the National Institute for Clinical Excellence (NICE).
-Evidence shows that over 60% of people show a significant improvement in their symptoms.
-Some hospitals and GPs surgeries offer hypnotherapy as a treatment; you may also find you are eligible for treatment under your health plan.
+Irritable Bowel Syndrome (IBS) is routinely treated with hypnosis, and is recommended as a treatment by the National Institute for Health and Care Excellence (NICE).
+Evidence shows that over 60% of sufferers show a significant improvement in their symptoms.
+Some hospitals and GP surgeries offer hypnotherapy as a treatment for IBS so please check with your doctor to see if the NHS offers this service in your area.
+You may also find that you are eligible for hypnotherapy for IBS under your health insurance.

 What will I expect in a session?

 Your hypnotherapist may work with you to uncover any emotional triggers that precede symptoms and to manage any stress related to your condition or the treatment for it.
 They may teach you visualisation techniques for focusing on your desired outcome.
 You will usually be taught self-hypnosis and relaxation exercises too.

 - Suggestions to increase your confidence and trust in your body

 - Tools and visualisations to let go of any fears or anxieties

 - To learn about the stress response and how to reduce it